mdn/content/files/en-us/web/css/css_nesting/index.md

 ### CSS nesting in action

-The following code blocks do the exact same thing, the first example uses ordinary style rules and the second uses CSS nesting.
+The following code blocks do exactly the same thing, with the first example using ordinary style rules and the second using CSS nesting.

 #### Ordinary style rules